gdennie/toml/toml.md

 [animal]
 ```

-The top-level table, also called the root table, starts at the beginning of the
+A top-level implicit table being the TOML document, also called the root table,
+starts at the beginning of the
 document and ends just before the first table header (or EOF).
 Unlike other
 tables, it is nameless and cannot be relocated.